jesseskinner/hover/README.md

 Yes.
 Flux requires that data flows in one direction, and Hoverboard enforces that.

 When you call an action on a store, you can't get back a return value.
-The only way to get data out of a store is by calling `getState`.
+The only way to get data out of a store is by registering a change listener.
 So this ensures that data flows following the `Action -> Dispatcher -> Store -> View` flow that is central to Flux.

 ---